AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-06-08-ScreenCaptureKit_docs.md

 with exposures matched, The wave form of the two images look very similar and HDR local doesn't seem to introduce additional clipping or highlight rolloff

+note: with mbp reference mode, **quicktime** seems to show 100 nits pq as always 100 nits. so, if sdr is set to 203, pq displayed values are not scaled together